17 Missing Data and World Nations

 Essentially, situations 3 and 4 are referred to collectively as non-random missingness, and cause more trouble for us than 1 and 2.

-17.8 Dealing with Missing Data
+17.7 Ways to Deal with Missing Data

 There are several available methods for dealing with missing data that are MCAR or MAR, but they basically boil down to: